gderber/other-xwahacker/readme.txt

                            graphics drivers.
 16bitmode.bat              Reverts changes from 32bitmode.bat

-changefps.bat              Allows changing the maximum FPS limit (untested)
+changefps.bat              Allows changing the maximum FPS limit.
+                           Useless since it only affects FPS in the main menu, not for gameplay.

-changeres.bat              Allows replacing one of the resolutions by another
+changeres.bat              Allows replacing one of the resolutions by another.
+                           Note: this now also updates the HUD size and field of view, by using xwahacker.exe directly you can also change these any way you want.

 force800mode.bat           Should force X-Wing Alliance to always use the
                            800x600 mode (the actual resolution can be changed